IMPROVING STREET SAFETY IN THE GREATER SOMA NEIGHBORHOOD

 - Proactive approach: Some intersections did not have reported collisions, but were selected because they have opportunities for proactive safety improvements (eg. new or upgraded crosswalks).

-Over the past 5 years, these intersections have had 111 collisions, of which 9 had severe injuries.
+Over a recent five-year period, these intersections have had more than 135 collisions, of which 9 had severe injuries.
 In addition, all 10 intersections are in San Francisco's Vision Zero high-injury network, locations in the city that have disproportionate numbers of traffic injuries and fatalities.

 Study process and community outreach